blackbird1128/rocq-ditto/README.md

 ### prerequisites

-To install `rocq-ditto`, you will first need a working and initialized `opam` installation.
+To configure `rocq-ditto`, you will first need a working and initialized `opam` installation.
 You will also need the `gmp-dev` and `linux-headers` library.

+`rocq-ditto` can be configured by running `./configure.sh $ROCQ_VERSION_HERE` with `$ROCQ_VERSION_HERE` being either a full Rocq version (ie 9.0.0) to pin `rocq-ditto` to that version, or using `latest` to have the latest Rocq version not pinned.

+If `./configure.sh` fail, run `rm -rf _opam/` in the `rocq-ditto` directory to remove the local opam switch and retry.
+If for some reasons, you can't or don't want to use the `./configure.sh` script, you can use the following manual instructions:

-Then if you want to install `rocq-ditto` with the latest version of Rocq, use the following instructions:
+If you want to configure `rocq-ditto` with the latest version of Rocq, use the following instructions:
 ```shell
 opam switch -y create . ocaml-base-compiler --deps-only
 opam install rocq-stdlib # the stdlib is not packaged with rocq anymore, not used to build but used to run rocq files